 There is a wealth of cross-cultural evidence that point to the existence of numerous patterns of homosexuality varying in origins, subjective states and manifest behaviors.
 But the paramenters of the discussion are still best framed as Who one is, a homosexual or What one does, homosexuality.
 The support for the latter is the strongest.

-Being “gay” cannot be seen as monolithlic and invariant identity label culturally valid for ancient and medieval societies.
-As has been repeatedly stated, historical culturally the pattern was for heterosexuality, marriage, and procreation.
+Being gay cannot be seen as being a monolithic and an invariant identity label culturally valid for ancient and medieval societies.
+As has been repeatedly stated, historically and culturally the pattern was for heterosexuality, marriage, and procreation.
 Although there have been cases, which are exceptions to the norm, instances of adult same sex behavior, are almost always tolerated, but looked down upon with disapproval.